Multiset Cbegin Function - C++ Programming Tutorial

 C++ multiset cbegin

-C++ multiset cbegin function is used to return a constant iterator pointing to the first element of the multiset container.
+The cbegin function in C++ for multiset is employed to retrieve a constant iterator that points to the initial element of the multiset container.

 Syntax